Seoul, Korea

 When we asked people about industries and career opportunities in Seoul, they reponded:

 "Foreigners in Seoul often work in a variety of industries, including teaching English, working in the hospitality industry, working in IT and software development, and working in finance and banking.
 Additionally, many foreigners find work in the creative industries, such as music, film, and design.
-Other popular jobs for foreigners include working in marketing, consulting, and business development," remarked one expat living in Seoul, Korea.
+Other popular jobs for foreigners include working in marketing, consulting, and business development," said one expat in Seoul.

 What is life like in Seoul?